SebastianSolis96/Frontend_Wanqara/README.md

 # Edit price on table | Info

 If you want edit the price of any item, you must click on that price and the edition will be activated.
-To save changes, press enter or click anywhere else.
+To save changes, press Enter after edit or click anywhere else.

 # Getting Started with Create React App